2020 Arkle tips – Ireland in charge on day one of the Cheltenham Festival

 There’s going to be a recurring theme with my tips in the novice races at the 2020 Cheltenham Festival, especially over fences.
 I think the novices we’ve seen over in Ireland vastly outclass what we’ve seen in British, baring a couple of notable exceptions.
 Irish horses have won four of the past five editions of the Arkle, and raiders filled the first three places 12 months ago.
 I can’t see the 2020 Arkle being any different.

 Notebook beat FAKIR D’OUDAIRIES won when giving his younger rival seven pounds at Leopardstown, and there will be no gap between the two at the Cheltenham Festival.
-Henry De Bromhead’s charge looks a worthy favourite.
+Henry De Bromhead’s charge looks a worthy Cheltenham Festival free bets favorite.
 Yet, I don’t think there’s much more progression left to come from Notebook – a notion I thought was justified at the Dublin Racing Festival, where Notebook looked a little work-man-like in seeing off Cash Back.

 A seasons-best display will be needed to win the 2020 Arkle.
 I’m not sure Notebook is capable of that.
 Fakir D’Oudairies, on the other hand, has plenty left to give and I’m hopeful he will prove the class-act in the field.